23 June 2022

 Atoms are the smallest building blocks in our system.
 Rather than atoms like Oxygen or Hydrogen, in design, we have buttons, inputs, labels and other small elements.
 Icons fit in this category, whether it’s a menu icon or avatar.
 They are small elements that come together to form the next stage – molecules.

 In the molecule stage, we take our independent atomic design elements, each with their own characteristics, style, and format, and begin to bring them together into new groupings.
 Take for instance our avatar atom.
 If we combine the avatar atom with name and title labels we can create a profile molecule.
-Each atom has carried its unique properties into a group that on its own has distinct characteristics.
+Additionally, each atom has carried its unique properties into a group that on its own has distinct characteristics.

 Similarly, like in chemistry, we can combine the same atoms in different ways to create unique molecules for use in our design.